21echoes/pedalboard/README.md

 * Add Tap Tempo (hold K2 and tap K3) to the Delay and Tremolo pedals
 * Continued iteration on how the dials alter the effect
   * Covering musical ranges with multiple sweet spots, while also offering interesting extremes
-* Bypass should be a label, not a dial

 ### A System of Simple and Fine Control
 * Pedals should be able to have more parameters, beyond the meta-controls in their main UI